b-lev/Python-Setup/README.md

 <p align="center"><img src="images/vsc-flake8.jpg?raw=true" width="75%"></p>
 <p align="center"><img src="images/vsc-lint-on-save.jpg?raw=true" width="75%"></p>

 Now go back to your python file and adjust the formatting.
 You should see it change back upon saving the file.
 With flake8, you will see squiggly colored underlines where there are problems, much like a spell checker in a word document.
-If you hover over problems, you'll get a tooltip-style hint as to what's run.
+If you hover over problems, you'll get a tooltip-style hint as to what's wrong.
 You can also pull up a list of problems from the status bar at the very bottom (left side) of the vscode window.

 ## Adding isort to vscode
 There are a few tutorials for doing this online, but I don't know that they are helpful for beginners.
 I'm not sure the following is easy.
 Proceed at your own risk.